Nursing Home Nurse Vs Hospital Nurse has always been a debatable subject for people who are looking for a nursing career.

 Checking vital signs, assessing symptoms, doing lab tests, delivering medication, and coordinating treatment plans are all part of the job.

-Patients (and their families) may also receive counseling from hospital nurses, who will educate them on treatment regimens and proper healthcare.
+Patients (and their families) may also receive counselling from hospital nurses, who will educate them on treatment regimens and proper healthcare.

 Nursing Home Nurse focuses on the long run, providing services that will help a patient’s health improve over time.